Nevah5/nevah5/README.md

 <img src="Banner.png" width="100%">
 <img src="Banner_about.png" width="100%">
 <div align="center">
   <h3 width="40%">Hello 👋.
 I'm Nevah5.<br>I'm an apprentice as a software engineer in Zurich Switzerland.
-I'm currently working on small private projects to gain more experience in programming.My goals are to contribute to larger projects soon.</h3>
+I'm currently working on small private projects to gain more experience in programming.
+My goals are to contribute to larger projects soon.</h3>
 </div>
 <br>
 <br>